OpenDroneMap/WebODM/slate/source/includes/_fordevelopers.md

 6. Push the changes to your repository: `git push origin branchname`
 7. Create a [pull request](https://github.com/OpenDroneMap/WebODM/compare)

 We don't have many rules.
-Follow the guidelines indicated in the [Contributing](https://github.com/OpenDroneMap/WebODM/blob/master/CONTRIBUTING.md) document, be nice and you'll do great.
+Follow the guidelines indicated in the [Contributing](https://github.com/OpenDroneMap/WebODM/blob/master/CONTRIBUTING.md) document, be nice to others and you'll do great! :)

 ## Setup a Development Environment